-The 16th Privacy Enhancing Technologies Symposium
+The 19th Privacy Enhancing Technologies Symposium

-The annual Privacy Enhancing Technologies Symposium (PETS) brings together privacy experts from around the world to discuss recent advances and new perspectives on research in privacy technologies.
-Papers presented at PETS are published in the journal Proceedings on Privacy Enhancing Technologies (PoPETs).
-PoPETs/PETS addresses the design and realization of privacy services for the Internet and other digital systems and communication networks.
+The annual Privacy Enhancing Technologies Symposium (PETS) brings together privacy experts from around the world to present and discuss recent advances and new perspectives on research in privacy technologies.
+PETS/PoPETs is the premier venue for novel applied and/or theoretical research into the design, analysis, experimentation, or fielding of privacy-enhancing technologies.

 Important Upcoming Dates